bluefish0125/HMA-Crossover/README.md

 **Fast Execution:** Tailored for high-frequency trading, the strategy aims to execute trades swiftly in response to HMA crossover signals.

 **Backtesting:** Extensive backtesting has been performed on historical data for the EUR/USD pair using the Nautilus Trader platform.
-This ensures the strategy's robustness and effectiveness under various market conditions.

 ### Getting Started